Japan Cover Letter Writing Guide

 Always address your job cover letter to an individual.
 Take the time to research every employer's organization and personalize each cover letter for a specific company with a real person’s name and title.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.

 Explain in “precise” terms how your background, education and skills relate to the position offered in this particular company.
-By quoting examples, emphasize how you can add value or contribute to the growth and profit of prospective company.
+By quoting examples, emphasize how you can add value or contribute to the growth and profit of the prospective company.

 A typewritten job cover letter always accompanies the Japan resume.
 Begin your letter with your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letters and resumes are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 The Japan cover letter should be composed in a short and professional style using power words and action verbs.
-Usually it contains three or four paragraphs and never is longer than one page.
+Usually, it contains three or four paragraphs and never is longer than one page.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.

 - The desired position you applying for